Dahlia Information

-Local pick-up in Ashland, WI or shipping (US Only) for $10 on all orders.
+Local pick-up in Ashland, WI or shipping (US Only) for $10 on all orders (free shipping on orders over $60).
 Message me on Facebook or email mary@marysgardengrows.com with any questions.
-Also, I’ve added some notes below with more details as well.

-Again this year, I’m using a “store” option so I can better track orders and what I have remaining.
-Please follow this link and if you have any issues, just let me know!
+Please follow this link to see availabl tubers or look at pictures of those that I have sold in the past.
+If you have any issues, just let me know!
 Price listed is for one tuber unless noted otherwise.
 If local pick-up in Ashland, you can either pay through the checkout, use Venmo later or bring cash.
 Also, if local pick-up, make sure to select the pick-up option for shipping so there’s nothing charged for that.
 I’ll reach out to you to arrange a pick-up time.
 THANK YOU!

 Dahlias very generously create new tubers each year but here in Wisconsin, they must be dug up after a hard frost/freeze (the foliage will turn black) and stored in a location where they will not freeze but still cool enough to stay dormant.
 Or they can be treated as an annual if you don’t want to go through that trouble.
 I have tried a lot of different storage methods and would be happy to share my experience – just ask!
 There are also many great videos on YouTube too.